YakDriver/smarterr/docs/README.md

 - [**Layered configs & Merging**](layering.md):
   - How smarterr discovers, merges, and applies configs across directories
 - [**Diagnostics & Fallbacks**](diagnostics.md):
-  - How smarterr handles missing/broken Config and ensures errors are never lost
+  - How smarterr handles missing/broken Config to protect errors

 ## Example use cases

 - Standardize error output for all resources in a Terraform provider
-- Add actionable suggestions to framework diagnostics without code changes
+- Add suggestions to framework diagnostics without code changes
 - Evolve error messages and formatting centrally, even in large codebases

 ## More information